ipozdnyakov/hcal_rmt_2.0/README.txt

 	   > ls -1 /afs/cern.ch/work/k/kodolova/public/RDMweb/
 	   histos/LED_*

-	2) Correct global array of runs in  main.cpp  -  first
+	2) Correct global array of runs  in  input.h  -  first
 	   run in this array will be the reference run

 	3) Check outputs in Nrun_HCAL and Drun_HCAL